michelix/kubernetes-apps/applications/terminal/CI_CD_SETUP.md

 2. Tags images with the commit hash (short SHA) and `latest`
 3. Pushes images to Docker Hub
 4. Updates Kubernetes deployment manifests with the new image tags
-5. Commits the updated manifests back to the repository
+5. Commits the updated manifests to the `deploy` branch (keeps `main` branch clean)
-6. ArgoCD automatically syncs and deploys the new version
+6. ArgoCD automatically syncs from the `deploy` branch and deploys the new version

 ## Prerequisites